gemcommunity/gem_2019/PackageInstall.md

 ### PIP

-PIP is another Python package manager.
-If you are trying to install a package, maybe [IGRF][4], which may not be avialable via Anaconda then you can try installing the package via PIP and the [Python Package Index (PyPI)][5] (a host for software developed and shared by the Python community).
+Pip is another Python package manager.
+If you are trying to install a package, maybe [IGRF][4], which may not be available via Anaconda then you can try installing the package via pip and the [Python Package Index (PyPI)][5] (a host for software developed and shared by the Python community).

 To install packages via pip simply use: